" ... nothing can ever separate us from God’s love." - Romans 8:38 -

 - 1 Peter 2:24 -

 Jesus freely offers us a relationship with Him.
 You don't have to "have it all together" to accept His gift.
-Responding simply means repenting and accepting our need for Jesus, seeking His forgiveness, and pursuing a relationship in return.
+Responding simply means repenting and accepting our need for Jesus, seeking His forgiveness, and pursuing a relationship with Him in return.

 "You were dead because of your sins and because your sinful nature was not yet cut away.
 Then God made you alive with Christ, for he forgave all our sins.
 He canceled the record of the charges against us and took it away by nailing it to the cross."